kyso1/siteNamoro/README.md

 ## Usage

-- send this to that girl and wait for her response..
+- Send this to that girl and wait for her response..

 ## Contributing